Best Behavioral Management Tips for New Teachers

 3. Don’t yell.

-Yelling isn’t consistent with your demeanor and will only reduce your authority.
-If you lose your temper, your students will talk — and laugh — about your outburst.
+Yelling isn’t consistent with a confident demeanor.
+It might sound counterintuitive, but yelling will only reduce your authority.
+If you lose your cool, your students will talk – and laugh – about your outburst.

 4. Stand at the door and greet every student by name every day.